we-make-websites/wmw-coding-guidelines/frame/html/README.md

 * [Block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) should open onto a new line and indent
 * [Inline-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements#Elements) should be written on a single line
 * Single line elements should be grouped together by type
-* Multi line elements should have a newline between them
+* Multi-line elements should have a newline between them
 * This guideline includes empty block-level elements, e.g. the following is correct:

 ```html